Diamond Select Toys: Minimates

-Marvel Select and other select lines
+Marvel Select and other Select lines

-The 7-inch-scale Marvel Select line was originally developed by DST in 2002 with Marvel Comics' toy division, Toy Biz, as a specialty-market counterpart to the larger company's mass-market offerings.
-Diamond Select handled design, sales and marketing, while Toy Biz handled development and production, and the characters were mostly based on peripheral Ultimate Marvel and Marvel Knights characters.
-Figures focused on sculpting over articulation at first, but they also included detailed, diorama-sized bases and accessories (sometimes even a second figure) that required large packaging, distinctively decorated with comic artwork of each character.
-DST eventually took over development and production, as well, and the line expanded to include core Marvel characters.
-The line began to receive acclaim from collectors for its oversized characters, like the Hulk, who would often fill up the already sizable Select packaging, although bases and accessories were often made smaller (or removed entirely) to make room.
+The 7-inch scale Marvel Select line was originally developed by DST in 2002 with Marvel Comics' toy division, Toy Biz, as a specialty-market counterpart to the larger company's mass-market offerings.
+Diamond Select handled design, sales and marketing, while Toy Biz handled development and production.
+At the time, the figures were mostly based on peripheral Ultimate Marvel and Marvel Knights characters.
+DST eventually took over development and production from Toy Biz and the line expanded to include core Marvel characters.

+Early Marvel Select figures focused on sculpting over articulation and typically included detailed, diorama-style bases that required large packaging.
+These bases were sometimes reduced in size or omitted completely to accommodate figures of larger characters like the Hulk, which could fill the packaging on their own.
+Over time, the amount of articulation per figure increased, but the large bases became uncommon.
+Instead, more accessories and interchangeable parts began to be included.

-As the line has continued, DST has used the "Select" label for other lines, to indicate that a line is in the 7-inch scale and comes with an elaborate base or accessory.
+DST has also used the "Select" label for other lines, to indicate that they are in the same 7-inch scale.
 Universal Monsters was the second Select line, The Munsters was the third, and Alice: Madness Returns the fourth.
-The defunct Star Trek action figure line will be relaunched in 2013 as Star Trek Select.
-All Universal Monsters, Munsters and Star Trek Selects also receive non-Select releases at Toys "R" Us, without the larger accessory pieces; some include different additional accessories.
+The defunct Star Trek action figure line was relaunched in 2013 as Star Trek Select.
+All Universal Monsters, Munsters and Star Trek Selects also received non-Select releases at Toys "R" Us, with the larger accessory pieces removed and sometimes replaced by different, smaller ones.